 Areas of Research

 The ESG Management School Research Lab was founded in 2001 and is comprised of some forty members.
-The Research Lab is divided into 3 areas:
+The Research Lab is divided into 3 departments:

-Economic and Financial Performances directed by Olivier Lamotte
+Economic & Financial Performances directed by Olivier Lamotte

 The Business School Research Lab Missions

 The essential missions of the Research Lab are:

 - To contribute to advanced knowledge of management and finance techniques

 - To foster the transfer of knowledge to students (through the education provided), companies (study reports and conferences) and professors (participation in conferences, publication of scientific articles and works)

 - To increase the international visibility of ESG Management School